-The simple roast we propose you today is a timeless classic, and a preparation that you’ll find on the table from Northern Italy to Southern Italy, alike.
-You can find here our recipe for some baked potatoes to serve with your roast: Baked Potatoes for Your Sunday Roast
+This simple veal roast is a timeless classic in Italy on Sunday lunch, a preparation that you’ll find on the table from Northern Italy to Southern Italy, alike.

 Serves: 4-5 | Preparation time: 20 mins | Cooking time: 2 1/2 h